Borovnica32/CISCO-omrezje/README.md

 # Network Infrastructure Project

-This project demonstrates how to design, implement, and maintain a structured network using Windows Server, RADIUS, Active Directory (AD), and Network Policy Server (NPS).
+This project demonstrates how to design, implement, and maintain a structured network using Windows Server, RADIUS, Active Directory (AD), Network Policy Server (NPS), Domain Controller (DC) in adition with TrueNas Storage server and advanced configurations of Cisco devices (Routers and Switches) and MikroTik HAP routers used as Access Points (AP) for WI-FI

 # Overview

-The network consists of two Cisco routers, two Cisco switches, and a MikroTik router used as a Wi-Fi access point.
-For administration, a Windows 10 Server is used to run AD, RADIUS, and NPS services.
+The networ consists of two Cisco 2900 routers witch are connected to each other wia a main ethernet line and a redundent line also, on each router there is one Cisco switch (Catalyst 2960 switch).
+On one end of the network there is a Windows Server and a MikroTik AP (look at the topology) and in the other end there is a TrueNAS Storage server.

-Active Directory currently contains two groups: NetWatch (network administrators) and regular users.
-RADIUS and NPS are used together to authenticate and authorize members of the NetWatch group when accessing Cisco devices.
-Access is restricted so that NetWatch users can connect via SSH only from designated management network segments (see network topology).
+on the Windows Server there is a running AD witchcurrently contains two groups: netWatch (network administrators) and regular users.
+RADIUS and NPS are used together to authenticate and authorize members of the netWatch group when accessing Cisco devices.
+Access is restricted so that netWatch users can connect via SSH only from designated management network segments (see network topology) they connect with their AD username and their password.